ScegfOd/RedBlackTree/README.md

 # RedBlackTree
-Practice making a red-black tree in Java.
+Practice making a (terrible!) red-black tree in Java.
+Keeping it for posterity (but I have since learned about private classes inside of classes... class-ception?)